-Each artist will be provided with a furnished studio apartment that is equipped with minimum electric appliances near the studio.
+Each artist is provided with a furnished studio-style apartment that includes basic electric appliances near ARCUS Studio.

-One classroom converted into studio is provided for each artist.
-The studio area is 67.5 sq.m.
-(W:9m x D:7.5m x H:3.3m) and equipped with internet circuit (no computer) and air conditioner.
-The artist is required to bring/prepare specific tools, equipment, computer and software necessary for his/her artistic activities.
-Although minimum tools (e.g. drill, screwdriver, hammer and saw etc.) are available, studios are not equipped with facilities such as workshop, studio for shooting or editing room.
-ARCUS Studio also cannot provide SLR photograph camera, video camera, tripod and monitor/projector.
+The artist is required to bring/prepare the specific tools, equipment, computer, and software necessary for his/her artistic activities.
+Although minimum tools (e.g. drill, screwdriver, hammer, and saw, etc.) are available, studios are not equipped with professional facilities such as a workshop, studio for shooting, or editing room.

 The residence program takes place in Moriya City, Ibaraki Prefecture.
 Moriya City is located at the southern edge of Ibaraki Prefecture, and about 40 km from Tokyo.
 Access from the local train station to central Tokyo is approximately 35 minutes by express train.
 It is a town with a population of approximately 60 thousand people.